Skip to contents

 graph$plot_function(data = "f", newdata= df_f)

-graph$plot_function(data = "f", newdata= df_f, improve_plot=TRUE)
+graph$plot_function(data = "f", newdata= df_f, interpolate_plot=FALSE)

 Let us now obtain a 3d plot.
 First, of the default version:

-graph$plot_function(data = "f", newdata= df_f, plotly=TRUE)
+graph$plot_function(data = "f", newdata= df_f, type = "plotly")

-Now, of the improved version:
+Now, of the non-interpolated version:

-graph$plot_function(data = "f", newdata= df_f, plotly=TRUE,
+graph$plot_function(data = "f", newdata= df_f, type = "plotly",

 Note about continuity

 However, it is important to observe that plot_function assumes continuity of the function by default.
 Let us see an example of a discontinuous function, and observe the effect of plot_function.
-In such a case, improve_plot does not affect the action on the discontinuity points.

 For example, let us consider the function that takes the edge number (normalized).
 Let us also refine the mesh a bit, so it is easier to observe what is happening.